twse/bobsgame-extras/README.md

 ### Palm Hardware Emulator
 Copyright © 2013-2014 Perpendox Software LLC

 Available as proprietary commercial software in the [Google Play Store](https://play.google.com/store/apps/details?id=com.perpendox.phem).
-The company hosted the source code under the same license in Palm OS Emulator (see below) but the company's website is dead.
+The company released the source code using the same license in Palm OS Emulator (see below) but the company's website is dead.

 ### Palm OS Emulator
 Copyright © 1998-2002 Palm, Inc.